 New members are accepted subject to current vacancies and payment of the appropriate fees.
 They must be over 18.
 Prospective members are invited to attend a meeting, by arrangement with the Membership Officer, before deciding whether to join.
 Contact us for details.

 Our Patron, Tamara McKinley, is the best-selling author of nine Australian family sagas, including Matilda’s Last Waltz, and two psychological thrillers, plus a series set in England, writing under the name Ellie Dean.
 Tamara maintains a supportive, keen and active interest in the group.

 The Group is managed by a Committee elected by the membership at the Annual General Meeting.
 We are always interested to hear from any member who is interested in joining.
 Currently, the Committee is as follows:

-Chair: Amanda Giles, Vice-Chair: Kate O’Hearn, Treasurer: Samantha Davey, Membership Officer: Marcia Woolf, Website Manager: Claire Land, Press Relations Officer: Liz Caluori, Programmes Officer: Vicky Armstrong
+Chair: Amanda Giles, Vice-Chair: Kate O’Hearn, Treasurer: Sam Davey, Membership Officer: Neil Carter, Website Manager: Dave Baker, Press Relations Officer: Liz Caluori, Programme Officer: Vicky Armstrong

 The Minutes of Committee meetings are available for any member to view and area held here.